zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/readme.md

 By following this guide, you will able to fully understand why we are doing it and What is the purpose of it.

-And no more "WTH am I doing right now!?"
+And there shall be no more "WTH am I doing right now!?"

 We are starting from a very simple example.

 Well....No more talking.
-Let's get some fun!
+Let's have some fun!

 ## Scenario

-You are running a Baby Hospital and you want to have a system that can manage all baby's information.
+You are running a Baby Hospital and you want to have a system that manage all baby's information.

-Currently, you are the only one employee and boss man.
+Currently, you are the only one employee and boss.

-So you need do anything by yourself!
+So you need do anything all by yourself!

-Which means you are full responsible for ANYTHING to yourself!.
+It means that you are fully responsible for everything that happens in this baby hospital.

 And because you are the only one for now, so the system...

 * Won't require any authentication FOR NOW.
 * WILL run on your local machine FOR NOW.
-* Those things means the system WILL BE VERY INSECURITY FOR NOW.
+* Those things means the system WILL BE VERY INSECURE FOR NOW.
 * But we will deal with that later.

 BTW, You already hired someone to finished the GUI.